arizonaCameraLab/ASDP_Render_Module/README.md

       be mainly in the forward direction; if they move too far to one side, there will be no pointing solution for them.
-    - **Note:** When doing two-depth calibration, ensure that the two targets do not project close to each other from any canera rotation.
-There is an empirical threshold distance of 250 pixels and if they come closer than that, there can be confusion in the algorithm about which target was visible at a given location.
+    - **Note:** When doing two-depth calibration, ensure that the two targets do not project close to each other from any camera rotation.
+There is an empirical threshold distance of 200 pixels and if they come closer than that, there can be confusion in the algorithm about which target was visible at a given location.
 If this threshold is made too small, then it will not recognize the target due to camera distortion and if it is made too large, then it will